HELLO-50/Sahatak/UserStories.md

 **Epic: Virtual Healthcare Delivery**

 - **As a patient**, I want to join video consultations easily so that I can speak with my doctor face-to-face.
+- **As a patient**, I want to test my camera and microphone before joining a consultation so that I ensure everything works properly.
+- **As a patient**, I want the system to check my browser compatibility automatically so that I know if video calls will work.
+- **As a patient**, I want to see network quality indicators so that I can ensure a stable connection for my consultation.
+- **As a patient**, I want to use audio-only mode if my video isn't working so that I can still have my consultation.
+- **As a patient**, I want to join a consultation when the doctor starts the session so that I don't wait unnecessarily.
 - **As a patient**, I want reliable audio quality during calls so that I can communicate clearly with my doctor.
 - **As a patient**, I want to share symptoms via text or voice in Arabic/English so that I can describe my condition naturally.
 - **As a patient**, I want to receive prescriptions digitally so that I have immediate access to my medication list.
 - **As a patient**, I want to ask follow-up questions after consultations so that I can clarify any concerns.
 - **As a patient**, I want consultation summaries and notes so that I can reference the doctor's advice later.
+- **As a patient**, I want the video session to automatically end when the consultation is complete so that my privacy is protected.

 ### AI-Powered Features